 - One year of clinical fellowship training in a sub-specialty area that will lead to sub-board eligibility.
 This training will be funded by the Fellow’s sponsoring department.
 Subspecialty programs, such as cardiology, critical care, emergency medicine, and neonatology, may cause fellows to extend their clinical training requirements to 18-24 months.
 In such cases, more than one year of clinical fellowship training may be required (see additional details in “Applying” section).

-- To facilitate the fellow-to-faculty transition, PSDP Scholars in their third year of NICHD-funded research will be promoted to instructors (or equivalent rank) at a salary of at least $86,000.
+- To facilitate the fellow-to-faculty transition, PSDP Scholars in their third year of NICHD-funded research will be promoted to instructors or equivalent rank, or assistant professor at a salary of at least $86,000.
 Fifteen percent clinical time is allowed during this third year of the PSDP program.
 Third-year PSDP Scholars attend the national meeting of the PSDP and receive all other benefits (e.g. career mentoring) of the PSDP program.
 Effective for 2022 applying candidates and beyond, PSDP Scholars can take the fellowship award with them to a different institution during their third year of PSDP training, if they choose to accept a faculty position outside of their home intuition.